 Even in a city that doesn't play by the rules, New Orleans' Bonerama is something different.
 They can evoke vintage Funk, Classic Rock, and free improvisation in the same set; maybe even the same song.
 Bonerama has been repeatedly recognized by Rolling Stone, hailed as "the ultimate in brass balls" (2005) and praised for their "...crushing ensemble riffing, human-feedback shrieks and wah-wah growls" (2007).

-Bonerama carries the brass-band concept to places unknown; what other brass band could snag an honor for "Best Rock Band" (Big Easy Awards 2007)?
+Bonerama carries the brass band concept to places unknown.
+What other brass band could snag as honor for "Best Rock Band" (Big Easy Awards 2007)?
 As cofounder Mark Mullins puts it, "We thought we could expand what a New Orleans brass band could do.
 Bands like Dirty Dozen started the "anything goes" concept, bringing in the guitars and the drum kit and using the sousaphone like a bass guitar.
 We thought we could push things a little further."